 What is the Drop Option in Rummy?

 The drop option in rummy is your ticket to tackle such circumstances smartly.
 If you had to choose between losing the game entirely or reducing your loss, you would undoubtedly choose the latter.
 This is where the drop option comes into play.
 It is wiser to drop out of the game if you are likely to lose.
-You get a penalty depending on whether it is the first or middle drop, but it is better than losing the game with higher points.
+You get a penalty depending on whether it is the first or middle drop in a rummy game, but it is better than losing the game with higher points.
+Also, it is important to know when to drop in rummy.

 You can use three types of drops while playing rummy:

 If you leave the game without making any move, it is considered the first drop.
-The penalty you get for the first drop is 20 points.
+The penalty you get for the first drop in rummy is 20 points.

 If you leave the game after making at least one move, it is considered the middle drop.
-You face a penalty of 40 points for a middle drop.
+You face a penalty of 40 points for a middle drop in rummy.

 Missing three consecutive turns